 Passport to the Arts

 Consider picking up a Passport to the Arts to view many performances and events for free or for a discounted price.
-These vouchers are available at various locations throughout campus, including ONSP (1st floor LSA building), at our Information Desk in Pierpont Commons.
+These vouchers are available at various locations throughout campus, including ONSP (Student Activities Building, second floor), at our Information Desk in Pierpont Commons.
 They can also be found at most residence halls’ information desks.